ur-whitelab/hoomd-tf/README.md

 where `NN` is the maximum number of nearest neighbors to consider, and `output_forces` indicates if the graph will output forces to use in the simulation.
-After building the `graph`, it will have three tensors as attributes to use in constructing the tensorflow graph: `nlist`, `positions`, and `forces`. `nlist` is an `N` x `NN` x 4 tensor containing the nearest neighbors.
+After building the `graph`, it will have three tensors as attributes to use in constructing the TensorFlow graph: `nlist`, `positions`, and `forces`. `nlist` is an `N` x `NN` x 4 tensor containing the nearest neighbors.
 An entry of all zeros indicates that less than `NN` nearest neighbors where present for a particular